 Reason: The module descriptors for 'Prosthetics/Orthotics Clinical Placement 1' and 'Prosthetics/Orthotics Clinical Placement 2' did not contain detailed learning outcomes.
-The programme team explained that they remained unchanged from the previous version of the programme.
+The programme team explained that they remained unchanged from the existing BSc (Hons) Prosthetics and Orthotics programme.
 The visitors felt that the learning outcomes needed to be included in the documentation available to placement educators and students, so they were clear of what the achievements were.

-- 5.7 Students and practice placement educators must be fully prepared for placement which will include information about and understanding of the following: - 5.7.3 expectations of professional conduct
+5.7 Students and practice placement educators must be fully prepared for placement which will include information about and understanding of the following:

+5.7.3 expectations of professional conduct